Office of the Mayor of the Bathrooms - Founded on Opportunity. Maintained by Neglect.

 Sincerely,

-The Mayor of the Bathrooms
+The Mayor of Los Banos the Bathrooms of California

 Serving at the pleasure of Donors and Wealthy Elites